gegelati/SiPS22-Artifacts/README.md

-# SiPS 2022 Artifact
+# SiPS 2022 Artifacts

 This repository is associated to the following publication **(under review)**:

 *K. Desnos, T. Bourgoin, N. Sourbier, M. Dardaillon, O. Gesny and M. Pelcat.
-Ultra-fast AI Inference through C Code Generation for Tangled Program Graphs, In Workshop on Signal Processing Systems, IEEE, 2022*
+Ultra-Fast Machine Learning Decision Making with C Code Generation of Tangled Program Graphs, In Workshop on Signal Processing Systems, IEEE, 2022*

 The repository contains:
 * Code and scripts to reproduce the experiments presented in the paper.